 And with money and places at the World Cup up for grabs, it’s a great chance to see who is looking in top form heading into the Fortnite World Cup Grand Finals.

 Epic has also offered the chance for anyone to download all the replays from EVERY game played during the qualifiers.
 So whether you are competing yourself and want to take a forensic look at your performance or you want to analyse the very best players’ games you now can.

 Check out /r/CompetitveFortnite in the days following the matches you will be able to download every single one and watch from within the Fortnite replay system at your leisure.

 Editors Note: Epic plan to add the ability to replay every competitor’s game from within the game.
 This is buggy at the moment but expect performance to improve over the course of the qualifiers.

 5) Given A Second Chance

 Patch 8.3 gave us one big new addition and it’s another from the Apex Legends playbook.
 The introduction of respawns was on nobodies wishlist but we have it.
 Players can now collect a “reboot card” from fallen comrades and take them to reboot vans present in every major POI.

 Respawning players will drop with just a grey pistol and 100 wood, you have to get to a reboot van within 90 seconds of picking up the card.

-With a poor loadout and the vans being a potential hotspot players will have to weigh up whether respawning their teammates is a good idea with it’s most likely use being a duo who have gotten into a battle straight off their drop and only one of them has survived.
+With a poor loadout and the vans being a potential hotspot players will have to weigh up whether respawning their teammates is a good idea with it’s most likely being used by a duo early game when one has died off of spawn.

 It’ll be interesting to see how the pro’s use this mechanic ahead of the World Cup.